cpiber/NebulaEnhance/README.md

 - ~~Target qualities: Set the preferred video quality or qualities~~ Now natively supported

 **Custom scripts**
-- Execute custom JavaScript code on the web page
+- Execute custom JavaScript code on the web page (MV2 only)

 If you have any suggestions, please open a new [issue](https://github.com/cpiber/NebulaEnhance/issues) or start a [discussion](https://github.com/cpiber/NebulaEnhance/discussions/new).